-- Act as a source of support and expertise on matters relating to safeguarding and child protection to ensure that other members of staff can carry out their safeguarding duty; - Advise on the response to safeguarding concerns; - Liaise with the local authority and work with other agencies in line with 'Working Together to Safeguard Children (2018); - Identify if children may benefit from an early help assessment; - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - Make referrals in line with the Prevent agenda where there is a radicalisation concern and/or support staff that make a referral to Channel; - Support the school with regards to their responsibilities under the Prevent duty and provide advice and support on protecting children from radicalisation; - Refer cases to the police where a crime may have been committed; - Be available during school or college hours for staff to discuss any safeguarding concerns.
-In the event that they are not available, a DDSL will be made available; - Be responsible for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place); - Undertake training to equip them with the skills to carry out the role and update this every two years; - Ensure all staff that work directly with children have read and understood Part 1 of Keeping Children Safe in Education (September 2023); - Ensure all staff that do not work directly with children have read Part 1 of Keeping Children Safe in Education (2023); - Update their knowledge and skills regularly and keep up with any developments relevant to their role;
+- Act as a source of support and expertise on matters relating to safeguarding and child protection to ensure that other members of staff can carry out their safeguarding duty; - Advise on the response to safeguarding concerns; - Liaise with the local authority and work with other agencies in line with 'Working Together to Safeguard Children (2023); - Identify if children may benefit from early help; - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - Make referrals in line with the Prevent agenda where there is a radicalisation concern and/or support staff that make a referral to Channel; - Support the school with regards to their responsibilities under the Prevent duty and provide advice and support on protecting children from radicalisation; - Refer cases to the police where a crime may have been committed; - Be available during school or college hours for staff to discuss any safeguarding concerns.
+In the event that they are not available, a DDSL will be made available; - Be responsible for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place); - Undertake training to equip them with the skills to carry out the role and update this every two years; - Ensure all staff that work directly with children have read and understood Part 1 and Annex B of Keeping Children Safe in Education (September 2024); - Ensure all staff that do not work directly with children have read Part 1 of Keeping Children Safe in Education (2024); - Update their knowledge and skills regularly and keep up with any developments relevant to their role: - Provide staff in school with the knowledge, skills and support required to safeguard children; - Work with attendance leads as being absent, as well as missing, from education can be warning sign of a range of safeguarding concerns, including sexual abuse, sexual exploitation or child criminal exploitation; - Take responsibility for the accurate and timely recording of safeguarding and child protection concerns and take overall responsibility for safeguarding and child protection files; - Take responsibility for the transfer of safeguarding files when a child leaves the school within five days of departure; - Attend or ensure an appropriate representative attends multi-agency safeguarding or child protection meetings; - Work closely with other relevant education professionals (e.g. SENCO, Virtual School Head) to ensure children with additional vulnerabilities are safeguarded; - Help to promote educational outcomes of children who have experienced or are experiencing safeguarding or child protection issues by sharing relevant information with teachers and the school leadership team; - Promote a 'culture of safeguarding', in which every member of the school community acts in the best interests of the child; - Be aware of the requirement for children to have an appropriate adult present where necessary; - Have a good understanding of harmful sexual behaviour and how to support children in the event that this issue arises; - Regularly meet with the safeguarding link governor and/or Chair of Governors to review safeguarding at the school; and

-- Provide staff in school with the knowledge, skills and support required to safeguard children; - Work with attendance leads as being absent, as well as missing, from education can be warning sign of a range of safeguarding concerns, including sexual abuse, sexual exploitation or child criminal exploitation; - Take responsibility for the accurate and timely recording of safeguarding and child protection concerns and take overall responsibility for safeguarding and child protection files; - Take responsibility for the transfer of safeguarding files when a child leaves the school within five days of departure; - Attend or ensure an appropriate representative attends multi-agency safeguarding or child protection meetings; - Work closely with other relevant education professionals (e.g. SENCO, Virtual School Head) to ensure children with additional vulnerabilities are safeguarded; - Help to promote educational outcomes of children who have experienced or are experiencing safeguarding or child protection issues by sharing relevant information with teachers and the school leadership team; - Promote a 'culture of safeguarding', in which every member of the school community acts in the best interests of the child; - Be aware of the requirement for children to have an appropriate adult present where necessary; - Regularly meet with the safeguarding link governor and/or Chair of Governors to review safeguarding at the school; and - Liaise with the headteacher regarding safeguarding cases and issues.
+• Liaise with the headteacher regarding safeguarding cases and issues.